OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **Assembly**
         The Assembly class is the primary building block of the "system of systems" aspect of OpenMDAO.
-Each assembly has a Workflow and a Driver, and acts as a container for Components.
-An assembly is also a component, so hierarchical structures of assemblies can be created.
+Each assembly has a Component Workflow called *workflow* and a Driver Workflow called *driverflow*, and acts as a container for Components.
+An assembly is also a Component, so hierarchical structures of assemblies can be created.

       **AXOD**